chaofengqing/chao_lab/content/_index.md

       title: About
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
-    design:
-      background:
-        image:
-          filename: background_cuhksz.jpg
-          # Apply image filters?
-          filters:
-            # Darken the image?
-Range 0-1 where 1 is transparent and 0 is opaque.
-            brightness: 0.6
   - block: skills
     content:
       title: Skills